How To Add An Expectant Easter to Your Homeschool Day

-Today’s blog is a guest post from Hanna at The Whispering Glen.
-Hanna is a dear friend of mine, and we’re so grateful she put together this post for us.
+Today’s blog is a guest post from Hanna at The Whispering Glen, originally published in 2022.
 Hanna is a second-generation homeschool mama of four kids aged 3 to 9.
 She loves encouraging new homeschool families with real glimpses of achievable at-home learning, being a source of intentional home and educational tools and information, sharing simple meals and budget ideas, and expressing genuine solidarity through the community we have in motherhood.
 She also enjoys creating resources for your home and homeschool such as customizable planners, book lists, mini-units, and printable decorations to enhance your learning spaces!

 If you are anything like me, you begin blissfully preparing for your next school year by selecting the curriculum for your core subjects.
 You select mathematics, language arts, social studies, and science only to completely forget about leaving margin for anything else you may want to add in later on.
 When I want to incorporate something extra into our already full days, I have to take the time to figure out how I can realistically make that happen without just adding stress.
 Before selecting anything, I consider whether or not this will serve my family well by adding it in.
 If that answer is a yes, then I know that the changes I need to make to our day for the short term will be worth it.

-In this post I wanted to talk specifically about how we fit An Expectant Easter, a beautiful unit study which leads up to the celebration of Christ’s resurrection, into our homeschool days.
+In this post I am sharing how we use An Expectant Easter, a beautiful unit study which leads up to the celebration of Christ’s resurrection, into our homeschool days.
 We participated in this study last year, and are really looking forward to using it again this year!
 This study includes many of the beauty subjects that we routinely cover each day, such as Bible, poetry, art/artist study, and music.
 This study also includes many of our language arts pieces through reading, narration, and copy work.
 Not to mention all the fun crafts and yummy recipes!

-In order to fit this study in, we have to make some temporary changes to our regular homeschool rhythm.
+In order add An Expectant Easter to our homeschool daily rhythm, we have to make some temporary changes to our regular homeschool rhythm.
 For instance, last year the bulk of An Expectant Easter took the place of our normal morning time.
 This became our Bible time, as well as poetry, art, and music studies.
 I simply set aside the other things we were using in these areas for three weeks to be able to shift gears for an Easter study.
 We found we were still able to fit in our normal math, science, and social studies lessons while incorporating this resource.

 What about language arts?
 Depending on what my children have going on with this subject area normally, it is easier for us to set some things aside for three weeks and just pick back up after the holiday study.
 For my kindergartener who is still learning to read, I don’t want to completely stop doing her reading lessons.
 So, for the three weeks of this holiday study, I will shorten her lessons, encourage her to read along with the older two, and put more emphasis on the copy work and narration portions of An Expectant Easter.